Merchandise Mart: Expansions and renovations

-After a 10-year, $100 million modernization in the late 1980s that included public utility upgrades, Beyer Blinder Belle's commission in 1989 was to create additional perimeter entrances and restore the display windows, main entrance and lobby.
-On the south facade, the drive-through canopy was removed and two smaller doorways aside the main entrance were added.
+After a 10-year, $100 million modernization in the late 1980s that included public utility upgrades, Beyer Blinder Belle's commission in 1989 was to create additional perimeter entrances and restore the display windows, main entrance, and lobby.
+On the south facade, the drive-through canopy was removed and two smaller doorways aside the main entrance added.
 Display windows, painted over during the earlier modernization campaign, were restored with clear glass to showcase merchants' wares.

 New main and corner entrances were added to the rear facade, and the loading dock that occupied the north portion of the first floor of the river level was removed in order to use the bottom deck of North Bank Drive.
-Improvements to the lobby included restoration of the original glass curtain wall over the entrance, shop fronts and reception desk using terrazzo floors and wall sconces influenced by the original design.
+Improvements to the lobby included restoration of the original glass curtain wall over the entrance, shop fronts, and reception desk using terrazzo floors and wall sconces influenced by the original design.
 The project was completed in 1991.

-In November 2007, the building received LEED for Existing Buildings Silver recognition.
+In 2007, the building received LEED for Existing Buildings Silver recognition.